awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

  You might remove an Aurora cluster from a global database in case the primary cluster becomes degraded or isolated\.
 Performing a failover for an Aurora global database involves removing one of the secondary clusters from the original global database, and then using it as the primary cluster in a new Aurora global database\.

  If you no longer need the global database, you must remove all secondary clusters and then the primary cluster before deleting the global database itself\.
-You can then delete some orall of the clusters you removed, or continue to use some or all as single\-region Aurora clusters\.
+You can then delete some or all of the clusters you removed, or continue to use some or all as single\-region Aurora clusters\.

 ### Console<a name="aurora-global-database-detach.console"></a>

- To remove an Aurora cluster from an Aurora global database with the AWS Management Console, choose the cluster on the **Databases** page\.
-For **Actions**, choose **Remove from Global**\.
+**To remove an Aurora cluster from an Aurora global database with the AWS Management Console**

+1. Choose the cluster on the **Databases** page\.

+1. For **Actions**, choose **Remove from Global**\.
 The removed cluster becomes a regular Aurora cluster with full read\-write capability\.
 It is no longer kept synchronized with the primary cluster\.
 ![\[Screenshot showing confirmation prompt to remove a secondary cluster from an Aurora global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-detach-secondary-convert-standalone.png)

     If any secondary clusters are still associated with the global database, you can't remove the primary cluster\.

     After you remove or delete all secondary clusters, then you can remove the primary cluster the same way\.

  After clusters are removed from an Aurora global database, you still see them in the **Databases** page, but without the **Global**, **Primary**, and **Secondary** labels\.